-- the adequate and appropriate exchange of scientific information about a drug as exemplified by the presentation of research findings in a meeting of any academic society or scientific journal; - (b) the display of scientific exhibition materials about an unapproved drug in accordance with separate guidelines in a meeting of any international academic society.
-Although described as unapproved drugs, they must have been approved by some country, and in the case that they have not been approved by any country, such exhibition is not permitted.
-Such exhibition may be permitted in exceptional cases; however, associated scientific literature and related literature cannot be distributed: - (c) the supply of a reprint of a research paper or previously reviewed scientific literature upon the request of a doctor; or - (d) the disclosure of medical information to stock holders in accordance with laws and regulations.
+- the adequate and appropriate exchange of scientific information about a drug (for example, the presentation of research findings in a meeting of any academic society or scientific journal); - (b) the display of scientific exhibition materials about an unapproved drug in accordance with separate guidelines in a meeting of any international academic society, provided that the subject drug has been approved by another country.
+(Please note that since such exhibition is an exception, associated scientific literature and related materials cannot also be distributed at the exhibition.); - the supply of peer-reviewed scientific literature upon the request of a doctor; or - (d) the disclosure of information regarding products under development to the company's shareholders in accordance with laws and regulations.